WTWO: Subchannels

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WTWO and WAWV-TV.
+On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which was owned by Bounce Media LLC, whose COO Jonathan Katz worked as president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WTWO and WAWV-TV.
 Subchannels Laff and Escape were off the air from July 25, 2017, to May 15, 2018, due to transmission problems.
 A temporary antenna had been used to broadcast WTWO and sister station WAWV-TV on 2.1 and 38.1.
 As of May 15, 2018, the new antenna was installed, and all subchannels returned to the air, including newly available Cozi TV.
 On February 1, 2021, Antenna TV replaced Cozi TV on 2.4.

 Analog-to-digital conversion

 WTWO ended regular programming on its analog signal, over VHF channel 2, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 2.